-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1846 Gordon Amended April 22, 2014 Senate Existing Law: The California Beverage Container Recycling and Litter Reduction Act prohibits a certified recycling center or processor from paying any refund values, processing payments, or administrative fees on, or making claims on, empty beverage containers that the certified recycling center or processor knew or should have known were coming from out of state, or from making claims on beverage containers that the certified recycler.
+BILL Author STATUS SUMMARY TASK FORCE POSITION AB 1846 Gordon Amended April 22, 2014 Senate Appropriations Committee Existing Law: The California Beverage Container Recycling and Litter Reduction Act prohibits a certified recycling center or processor from paying any refund values, processing payments, or administrative fees on, or making claims on, empty beverage containers that the certified recycling center or processor knew or should have known were coming from out of state, or from making claims on beverage containers that the certified recycling center or processor knew, or should have known, were received from a noncertified recycler.
 The act requires CalRecycle to pay handling fees to supermarket sites, rural region recyclers, and nonprofit convenience zone recyclers for every beverage container redeemed by the certified recycling center.
-The act prohibits a certified recycling center or processor knew or should have known were coming from out of state, or processor from paying any refund values, processing payments, or administrative fees on, or making claims on, empty beverage containers that the certified recycling center or processor knew or should have known were coming from out of state, or processor knew or should have known were coming from out of state, or from making claims on beverage containers that the certified recycling center or processor knew or should have known were coming from out of state, or from making claims on beverage containers that the certified recycling center or processor knew, or should have known, were received from a noncertified recycler.
+The act prohibits a certified recycling center or processor from paying any refund values, processing payments, or administrative fees on, or making claims on, empty beverage containers that the certified recycling center or processor knew or should have known were coming from out of state, or from making claims on beverage containers that the certified recycling center or processor knew, or should have known, were received from a noncertified recycler.
 Proposed Law: The bill would extend these prohibitions to beverage containers that the certified recycling center or processor knew, or should have known, were otherwise ineligible for redemption.
 This bill would specify a disciplinary action, authorizing CalRecycle to suspend or permanently revoke eligibility of a supermarket site, rural region recycler, or a nonprofit convenience zone recycler to receive handling fees at one or more of a certificate holder's certified recycling centers.